deepflame/website/source/blog/articles/2015-11-10-blog-updates.markdown

 Update 10min later:
 Seems that prose.io [does not support Middleman](https://github.com/prose/prose/issues/561) yet, just Jekyll.
 Well, so my hunt to a less painful blog experience continues.

+Update 15min later:
+This blog post did not build because the date in the frontmatter did not match the one in the file name.
+Does it make sense to keep it in two places?